 This course introduces sight singing and aural identification of intervals and chords.
-It introduces the student to the reading of rhythms and explores aural identification of chords such as the I, IV, and V. Prerequisite: Course must be taken concurrently with MUSC 106 Music Theory I unless approved by instructor.
-MUSC 103/7 Fundamentals of Music.
+It introduces the student to the reading of rhythms and explores aural identification of chords such as the I, IV, and V. Prerequisite: Course must be taken concurrently with MUSC 106 Music Theory I. MUSC 103/7 Fundamentals of Music.